404shamsnotfound/MyCV/README.md

 ## <center>[404shamsnotfound@gmail.com](mailto:%20404shamsnotfound@gmail.com)  |  [linkedin.com/in/ahmedshamseldin](https://www.linkedin.com/in/ahmedshamseldin/)</center>
 ## <center>Summary</center>

- - A mid-level Software Engineer with **4+ years** of experience and a Computer-Science degree.
+ -  Senior Software Engineer with **6+ years** of experience and a Computer-Science degree.
  -  Full-stack, Worked On The Back-end With Multiple Stacks Mainly **LAMP** ( **Linux , Apache , MySQL , PHP** ).
  -  Worked On The Front-end With **Vue** and **Angular** / **Typescript** .
  -  Open and Used To Learning New Languages, Technologies, and Frameworks.